operlman/cest-mrf/README.md

 # CEST/MT MR-Fingerprinting

-# The purpose of this code is to demonstrate the CEST/MT-MRF parameter quantification pipeline.
+**The purpose of this code** is to demonstrate the CEST/MT-MRF parameter quantification pipeline.

-The folder contains data ('acquired_data.mat'), obtained at 9.4T, where 3 vials of 50 mM L-arginine at pH 4, 4.5, and 5 were scanned
+The folder contains data ('acquired_data.mat'), obtained at 9.4T, where 3 vials of 50 mM L-arginine at pH 4, 4.5, and 5 were scanned using a CEST-MRF protocol of 30 iterations.
-using a CEST-MRF protocol of 30 iterations.
-(See paper X).
+(for additional details see paper **X**).

-The code contains two main parts:
+# The code contains two main parts:

-# A. MATLAB part
+## A. MATLAB part
-run the file:  run_demo.m
+run the file:  **run_demo.m**

 The code will guide you through the different steps to: